JanTheHun/rsdbc/README.md

 You need ncurses and MySQL Connector/C installed in order to make it work.

-Compile it like this (apply your dorectories where needed):
+Compile it like this (apply your directories where needed):

 gcc -o mysql mysql.c -I /usr/include/mysql -lncurses -L/usr/lib/x86_64-linux-gnu -lmysqlclient -lpthread -lz -lm -ldl

 Explanation: you may need to include your mysql directory with "-I".

 -lncurses links ncurses.

 The "-L" part may seem intimidating but it's actually quite simple to retrieve, just run "mysql_config --libs" after you installed mysql.

 The result is an executable called "mysql".

 ## Contributors